Skip to content

 </template>

-Field-Specific
+Field-Specific Wrapper

 vue

-<template #wrapper:email="{ content }">
+<template #wrapper:email="{ field, content, state }">

-<div class="email-wrapper">
+<div class="email-field">

-<component :is="content()" />
+<component :is="content" />

 </div>